nybergp/alphadist/readme.md

 Transforming EHR data into format applicable to common machine learning algorithms, such as a Random Forest.
-
+In this application, a multivariate dataset of patients and values are expected, and thus are required to be compressed into a single value representation per clinical measurement taken.
+Additionally, the values are converted into a numerical representation by the use of a representative shapelet and distances measured from it.
+The distance measure used in this case is alphadist, a distance measure similar to Levenshtein distance that includes alphabetical weighing of substitution operations.